How to Clean Deck Drainage Systems

-While gaining a dry, beautiful patio area to relax during rain showers or a watertight space for seasonal storage; deck drainage systems are an inexpensive method to finish a lower-level ceiling!
-Find out how to clean under deck drainage systems and keep your patio's ceiling looking as fresh as day one!
+Do you want to gain a dry, beautiful patio area to relax during rain showers or a watertight space for seasonal storage?
+Deck drainage systems are an inexpensive method to finish a lower-level ceiling!
+Find out how to clean your under deck drainage systems and keep your patio's ceiling looking as fresh as day one!

 Types of Under Deck Drainage Systems

 Under deck systems can vary in styles and designs to suit your outdoor aesthetic.
 If you're currently building your deck, you'll have different options than if you're adding an under-deck system to your already-built deck.

 Trough systems, such as the Trex RainEscape line, are installed in the initial stages of deck building as they are attached to the deck joists.
 If you want a trough system, make sure to install it during your deck build.

 Channel drainage systems, also referred to as panel drainage systems, such as UpSide Deck Ceiling and ZipUP UnderDeck Drainage can generally be added at any stage of deck construction and connect to the bottom of joists and ledgers holding water-diverting panels in place at an angle.
 If you're looking to upgrade an established deck, this will be your best option in under-deck drainage.

 Steps to Clean Deck Drainage Systems